 This post may contain affiliate links.
 Please read my disclosure policy.

 This is one of my favorite meals: roasted roasted cauliflower, drizzled with schug, piled over a lemony yogurt sauce.
 Here, you roast cauliflower and onions with olive oil and a mix of spies (cumin, coriander, smoked paprika, and cayenne).
 The combination of the charred vegetables with the creamy yogurt sauce and herby schug is irresistible!

 A few weeks ago, I wrote about Joshua McFadden’s twice roasted carrots, one of many delicious vegetable dishes I had made from his cookbook, Six Seasons.
 I’ve since discovered another one: roasted squash with yogurt, walnuts and spiced green sauce.

-The spiced green sauce, I learned, is called skhug (pronounced skoog, sometimes spelled zhug), a Middle Eastern blend of herbs, chilies, and toasted spices.
+The spiced green sauce, I learned, is called schug (pronounced skoog, sometimes spelled zhug), originating from Yemen, a blend of herbs, chilies, and toasted spices.
 Josh describes it as a “workhorse recipe,” and notes that at his restaurant, Ava Gene’s, they use it on everything: vegetables, grilled meats, and snacks of all kinds.

 The possibilities are endless.
-I’m dreaming of making falafel, drizzling it with skhug, tahini sauce, and pickled turnips (more very soon).
+I’m dreaming of making falafel, drizzling it with schug, tahini sauce, and pickled turnips.
 As always, I’ll keep you posted.

-Toss it on a sheet pan with a sliced onion, some of the ground cumin and coriander, along with smoked paprika, cayenne, salt, and olive oil.
+Season it with ground cumin and coriander, along with smoked paprika, cayenne, salt, and olive oil:

-Meanwhile, stir together yogurt, lemon juice and salt.
+Meanwhile, make the yogurt sauce: yogurt, lemon juice and salt.